mispdev/csv2lp/README.md

  - Add an additional [Flux data source](https://www.influxdata.com/blog/how-grafana-dashboard-influxdb-flux-influxql/) to Grafana and use Flux queries in Grafana that do the required boolean conversion on the fly.
 But note that you cannot use multiple datasources in a single panel, and thus cannot mix InfluxQL and Flux queries in a single panel.

- - Use Flux to export your measurement with needed type convertion to annotated CSV, drop your measurement in the InfluxDB and import again.
+ - Use Flux to export your measurement with needed type conversion to annotated CSV, drop your measurement in the InfluxDB and import again.
 If your InfluxDB should not support writing data from annotated CSV, then use `csv2lp` to convert annotated CSV to line protocol format and import that.

 Let's take a closer look at the last option.